 Are you currently taking prescription medications?
 Make sure you have enough medication to get you through your time away from home.
 If you have family traveling together, include a list of everyone’s medications, dosage and schedules in your bag.
 If you’re flying to your destination and are taking your prescriptions in a carry-on, keep them in an easily accessible location in case a TSA agent needs to examine them.

-Don’t let sickness, injury or other travel emergencies get in the way of your holiday festivities.
+Be prepared in case of sickness, injury or other travel emergencies if you decide to travel this holiday season.
 Check with your family doctor or primary care provider and health plan about services available to you that can make holiday travel a breeze for you and your family.